 The sliding storage shelves truly transformed a disorganized corner.
 We gained a ton of lost space through building the shelf tower.

-Storage-wise, the sliding storage shelf holds more than we could have imagined - most of the boxes of holiday decorations (Eileen loves that she can easily access these), tool boxes, and large tools such as the miter saw.
+Storage-wise, the garage shelves hold more than we could have imagined – most of the boxes of holiday decorations (Eileen loves that she can easily access these), tool boxes, and large tools such as the miter saw.

 Underneath the shelves, I store the shop vac, jaw horse, and snow blower.
 It’s the perfect height.

-Not only was I pleased with the outcome, but it was one of the most fun and creative projects I’ve worked on recently.
+Pleased with the outcome, I found it one of the most fun and creative projects I’ve worked on recently.

-However, the best part was I completely impressed Eileen with doing the whole project in one weekend.
-She also was thrilled that the cost was less than $200.
+I also completely impressed Eileen with doing the whole project in one weekend – that was the best part.
+Eileen was thrilled that the cost was less than $200.

-If your garage is getting out of control and you have underutilized space, definitely think about this garage storage solution.
+If your garage is getting out of control and you have underutilized space, you should definitely think about building these sliding garage shelves.

 The design worked beautifully, and you can’t beat the turnaround time and low-cost..